 Towards the end of the 1980s, the ownership widens again as more members of the Tengbom family join and open offices in towns such as Malmö, Helsingborg and Gothenburg.
 Examples of buildings and extensions from this era are Länsförsäkringsbolagen (1990), Sagerska Huset (1990), Riga Business School (1995), Tyrén’s office building (1997), Hotel Skansen, Båstad (2001), Canon’s head office (2001), Sickla Quay and Hammarby Gård (2000-2006) and Dockan in Malmö (2005).

 Now, several new companies join the Tengbom concern and during the first two decades of the 2000s, the company sees its largest expansion ever, with the number of employees reaching 550, spread over eleven cities in Sweden and Finland.
-In January 2016, Johanna Frelin is appointed CEO and Tengbom is ranked as the fourth most innovative architecture firm in the world by the business magazine Fast Company.
+In January 2016, Tengbom is ranked as the fourth most innovative architecture firm in the world by the business magazine Fast Company.
 The award is based on cross disciplinary and research based projects concerning the dwellings of the future such as 10 Smarta kvadrat and HSB Living Lab.
+By 2019 we have competences in LEED and WELL and our focus is sustainability, for Greta and the generations to come.